Economic/epiextracts/documentation/docs/methodology/wagevariables.md

 ## Top-code adjustments

 Weekly earnings in the underlying source data are top-coded or right-censored.
-For the top-coded weekly earnings, the EPI extracts variable [`weekpay`](../variables/income/weekpay.md) contains the gender- and year-specfic imputed mean above the top-code assuming the earnings distribution is Pareto above the 80th percentile.
+For the top-coded weekly earnings, the EPI extracts variable [`weekpay`](../variables/income/weekpay.md) contains the gender- and year-specific imputed mean above the top-code assuming the earnings distribution is Pareto above the 80th percentile.
 For non-hourly workers, these imputed values are also incorporated in the hourly wage variables [`wage`](../variables/income/wage.md) and [`wageotc`](../variables/income/wageotc.md).

 To use a weekly earnings variable without this adjustment, consider [`weekpay_noadj`](../variables/income/weekpay_noadj.md) and the associated hourly wage variables [`wage_noadj`](../variables/income/wage_noadj.md), [`wageotc_noadj`](../variables/income/wageotc_noadj.md).